 Property, Plant & Equipment - Property, plant & equipment are stated at cost.
 Depreciation on property and equipment is provided using the straight-line method over the estimated useful lives of the assets (3 to 10 years).
 Leasehold improvements are depreciated over 64 months (their estimated useful life), which represented the full term of the lease at the time the leasehold improvements were capitalized.
 Our only long-lived assets are property, equipment and Right-of-Use (ROU) assets.
 The Company periodically, and at a minimum annually, evaluates long-lived assets for potential impairment.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
-If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the fair value of the asset.
+Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 Such analyses necessarily involve judgement.
 The Company recorded disposal charges of approximately \$146,000 and \$0 during the years ended December 31, 2024 and 2023, respectively.